SuperCuber/dotter/README.md

         --cache-directory <cache-directory>    Directory to cache into [default: dotter_settings/cache] --cache-file <cache-file>              Location of cache file [default: dotter_settings/cache.toml] -d, --directory <directory>                Do all operations relative to this directory [default: .]
-    -g, --global-config <global-config>        Location of the global configuration [default: dotter_settings/global.toml]
-    -l, --local-config <local-config>          Location of the local configuration [default: dotter_settings/local.toml]
+    -g, --global-config <global-config>        Location of the global configuration [default: dotter_settings/global.toml] -l, --local-config <local-config>          Location of the local configuration [default: dotter_settings/local.toml]

 SUBCOMMANDS:
     deploy      Deploy the files to their respective targets.
 This is the default subcommand help        Prints this message or the help of the given subcommand(s) init        Initialize global.toml with a single package containing all the files in the current directory pointing to a dummy value and a local.toml that selects that package undeploy    Delete all deployed files from their target locations.
-Note that this operates on all files that are currently in cache
+Note that this operates on all files that are currently in cache watch       Run continuously, watching the repository for changes and re-deploying as soon as they happen
 ```

 Dotter uses the `env_logger` rust library for displaying errors and warnings.
 To configure logging level, use the `RUST_LOG` environment variable.
 The options are, in order of least verbose to most verbose: `error`, `warn`, `info`, `debug`, `trace`.
 The default is `error`.